BrianJVarley/G00290342_Grail_Quest_3/README.txt

  * Game Controls
   --------------

- * Go
- * Directions: N/S/E/W/NE/SW
+ * Directions: North, South, West, East
- * Look (Used in conjunction with Direction controls, eg Look N)
+ * move (Used in conjunction with Direction controls, eg move North)
- * Wait
- * Tell(Used in conjunction with Character, eg Tell Inn-Keeper)
+ * pickUp (Used in conjunction with items, eg pickUp Medicine)
- * Get (Used in conjunction with Object, eg Get Medicine)
+ * use (Used in conjunction with items, eg use sword)
- * Kill(Used in conjunction with Character, eg Kill Saracen)
+ * kill(Used in conjunction with Character, eg Kill Saracen)

  * Troubleshooting